10 Best Oxypropane Torches

 Buying Guide

 Choosing among the best oxypropane torches starts with matching the kit to your actual work.
-A jeweler and an HVAC technician need very different flame sizes, tip geometries, and safety hardware.
-Before you buy, consider how you will fuel the torch, what thickness of material you will heat or cut, and how often you will move the setup between job sites.
+A jeweler, an HVAC technician, and a metal fab shop need very different flame sizes, tip geometries, and safety hardware.
+Before you buy, think through how you will fuel the torch, what material thickness you will heat or cut, and how often you will move the setup between sites.

 Sizing and Capacity